Participation and Inclusion

 • ensure that all participants are invited and enabled to participate fully.

-The video below, Work With Us: Community-driven research inspiring change, gave some of the most marginalised people the opportunity to communicate directly with decision-makers.
+The video below, Work With Us: Community-driven research inspiring change, gave some of the most marginalised people the opportunity to communicate directly to decision-makers.
 The video offers insights and stories that can emerge from participatory research, and how this can contribute to the policy arena.

 Working with Individuals